regardscitoyens/nosfinanceslocales_scraper/README.md

 TODO
 ====

- * doc
+ * Crawl department and region pages.
+ * Add some docs, especially indicate the mapping between variable names and fields in html pages.
- * get simple stats on scraped data to check its quality
+ * Get simple stats on scraped data to check its quality (partly made for cities).
+ * Add some tests on different fiscal years.